Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- Shares when I'm talking that I'm numbing fear with joy.
 		- Shares that when I'm using fear unconsciously I start to talk faster
 		- Some part does not want to use the fear to find solutions because then I need to find responsibility for that.
+		- Asked fear what is her next creation, and fear answered that she needed to take things off her schedule.
 		-
 		-
 -